Solutions · Industry

 Industry context

-Telcos run customer-care and incident-management at scales where every percentage point of deflection or mean-time-to-summarise compounds into measurable margin — generative AI lands here first, not at the network core.
+Telcos run customer-care and incident-management at scales where every point of deflection or mean-time-to-summarise compounds into margin.
+Generative AI lands here first, not at the network core.
 Across our service lines: In telco, generative AI plays in customer-care deflection, network-incident summarisation, and product-recommendation engines.
-For telcos, custom software addresses internal operations — provisioning, fault-management dashboards, and partner portals.
-Telco integrations connect AI to BSS/OSS stacks — care, fault management, and provisioning workflows.
+For telcos, custom software addresses internal operations: provisioning, fault-management dashboards, and partner portals.
+Telco integrations connect AI to BSS/OSS stacks: care, fault management, and provisioning workflows.
 Telco cloud architectures move toward containerised network functions and dataplane-aware cost models.
 In telco, data science covers churn prediction, network-incident forecasting, and customer-care prioritisation.
-In our coverage footprint this is the day-job for buyers at organisations like AT&T, ExxonMobil, Texas Instruments — the bar for production-grade systems in telco is set by operators of that scale.
-We do not deploy generative agents to act on network configuration or provisioning systems autonomously; agentic workflows stop at the change-ticket boundary.
+In our coverage footprint this is the day-job for buyers at organisations like AT&T, ExxonMobil, Texas Instruments.
+The bar for production-grade systems in telco is set by operators of that scale.
+We do not deploy generative agents to act on network configuration or provisioning systems autonomously.
+Agentic workflows stop at the change-ticket boundary.

 Where it lands first

-The use-cases we see produce measurable value in telco.
+The use-cases that produce measurable value in telco.

 Customer-Care Deflection